RonenNess/stinput/README.md

 Just fetch `stinput.js` from this repo and include in your web page.

+## Supported Browsers

+StInput don't require any external libs and should work on all modern browsers, but note that it uses JavaScript classes and therefor requires ECMAScript 2015 or newer to run.

 ## Usage Example

 To use `StInput` you need to create an StInput instance, update it at the end of every frame, and query it.